ComPWA/tensorwaves/docs/develop.rst

   jupyter serverextension enable --py jupyterlab_code_formatter

-Now, if you want to test all notebooks documentation folder and check how they will look like in the :ref:`contribute:Documentation`, you can do this with:
+Now, if you want to test all notebooks documentation folder and check how they will look like in the :ref:`develop:Documentation`, you can do this with:

 .. code-block:: shell